CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 We restrict further attention to just 2019, as that data will not be affected by the uneven sampling history to the same extent.
-Later we will look at just the warmer months of hte year, when seasonal variation is smaller.
+Later we will look at just the warmer months of the year, when seasonal variation is smaller.

 ``` r